 BACKGROUND of the project

-Recent advances in science suggest that the texture of food plays an important role in how satiated (how ‘full’) we feel during and after eating.
-Some foods require less bites or chewing and are therefore faster to eat.
-Scientists think that this speed of eating has a large influence on the extent to which we feel full, which in turn determines how much we eat during a meal.
-For example, the image below shows that the same amount of grapes is consumed 12 times faster when squeezed into a juice compared to when eaten as whole grapes.
+Previous research has shown that the speed of eating affects the speed at which we feel full, which in turn determines how much food we eat during a meal.
+When food is eaten quickly, people tend to eat more.
+The texture of UPF may therefore play an important role in driving food or calorie overconsumption of these foods.
+Eating more calories than the body uses leads to storage of energy in the form of bodyfat and weight gain over time.
+For example, the image below shows that the same number of grapes is consumed 12 times faster when squeezed into a juice compared to when eaten as whole grapes.
 When eating the whole grapes, someone will most likely feel full far before finishing the entire portion of 1 kilogram.
 This shows that the type of food and the speed of eating may influence how much we consume of the food.